ARTICLE I – Name

 The archives shall be maintained and stored by the Executive Board.
-Permanent records shall include minutes of the Executive Committee, chapter meetings, Chapter Rules, membership files, yearbooks, ETAGRAMs, treasurer’s reports, budgets, reports of recruitment grant recipients and a current edition of the Executive Board handbook.
+Permanent records shall include minutes of the Executive Board, chapter meetings, Chapter Rules, membership files, yearbooks, ETAGRAMs, treasurer’s reports, budgets, reports of recruitment grant recipients.
 The Chapter President is responsible for checking with Executive Board to see that these records are handed to incoming Board each biennium.

 The budget shall reflect the total estimated income and expenditures of the fiscal year by establishing categories to specifically cover administrative, committee, and project funding.
 The budget shall be established by an orderly process, setting priorities and goals based on the total chapter program.

-Any money budgeted for mini-scholarships, for members’ personal growth through paid attendance at meetings and conferences, but not spent by April 15th shall be utilized as reimbursement of expenses, excluding food, for members’ attendance at CA State convention.
+Any money budgeted for mini-scholarships, for members’ personal growth through paid attendance at DKG meetings and conferences, but not spent by April 15th shall be utilized as reimbursement of expenses, excluding food, for members’ attendance at DKG California convention.
 (Amount remaining shall be divided among those attending.
-President/designee’s expenses are already accommodated.)
-Any balance left in other budgeted accounts shall be redistributed in the budget for the next year.
-Money unspent may also be used for Recruitment Grants to reach the goal set by the Executive Board.
+President/designee’s expenses are already accommodated.).

 Guests are welcome at all meetings.
-Prospective members may be invited as guests to attend chapter meetings.
+Prospective members should be invited as guests to attend chapter meetings.